ellysh/video-game-bots/InGameBots/process-memory-analysis.md

 ![OllyDbg TEB](ollydbg-teb.png)

-Base address of the stack segment equals to "00190000" according to the screenshot.
+The base address of the stack segment equals to "00190000" according to the screenshot.
 But this address can vary and you should read it each time when ColorPix application is restarted.

 ### 64-bit Application Analyzing

-Current version of OllyDbg debugger does not support 64-bit applications.
+The current version of OllyDbg debugger does not support 64-bit applications.
 Therefore, we should use the WinDbg debugger instead.
 The search variable algorithm still the same for 64-bit applications.

 We will take Resource Monitor application from Windows 7 for analysis.
 Bitness of this application matches the bitness of the Windows OS.
 If you have 64-bit Windows version, you have 64-bit Resource Monitor.
 You can launch it by typing the `perfmon.exe /res` command in a search box of the "Start" Windows menu.
 This is a screenshot of the application: